How Libraries Respond

 Many libraries in the country are closed to the public but still maintain staff in the building who are offering services.
 These services are limited to phone and online reference, and curbside delivery of materials.
 Whether libraries are completely closed or just closed to the public, most continue to offer their online services, including access to ebooks and audiobooks, and to online reference and information resources.
 Both the American Library Association and the Federal Communications Commission are encouraging closed libraries and schools to leave their WiFi Networks open so that the public can access the wireless networks outside the buildings.
 This will not jeopardize the E-Rate funding of these institutions.

-Other Resources on Library Response
+Resources on Library Response and Recovery

 Urban Libraries Council: Coronavirus Resources has links to Coronavirus information on member libraries’ websites.